DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - CABLE INTERNET provides INTERNET ACCESS via the same CATV (Cable Television) lines used for TV service
 - Like DLS, a CABLE MODEM is required to convert DATA into a format suitable to be sent over the CATV CABLES.
-    - Like a DSL MODEM, this can be a separate device or built into the HOME ROUTER
+    - Like a DSL MODEM, this can be a separate device or built into the HOME router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a33bb999-83bc-49a8-ad37-e7ca91fcb954)